 Lower Your Expenses by Using Online Resources and Printables

-These days you can find many books that are free because they’re past patent protection.
+You can find many free books these days because they’re past patent protection.
 This means that they’re available for no cost online to be downloaded from different sources such as the public domain.

 There are also many educational games online for free such as typing or reading programs (easily discovered upon googling).
-For those who might need a complicated Algebraic equation explained, there are great video options like Youtube or the Khan Academy.
+Finally, for those who might need a complicated Algebraic equation explained, there are excellent video options like Youtube or the Khan Academy.

 Saving Money With Homeschool Coalitions?

-To reduce the cost of home educating, families can volunteer their time in homeschool coalitions.
-These coalitions can be either a group of home educating families that pool their resources to get more bang for their buck OR an organization that takes a fee to provide good quality subjects for homeschoolers.
+Families can volunteer their time in homeschool coalitions to reduce home education costs.
+These coalitions can be either a group of home-educating families that pool their resources to get more bang for their buck OR an organization that takes a fee to provide good quality subjects for homeschoolers.

 For coalitions that consist of groups of families: These families might pool their resources to reduce the cost of homeschooling and hire a tutor to teach their children a subject, like languages.
 Alternatively, one parent might teach the children their specialty.
-If a parent is an artist, they might take art lessons; if another parent is a scientist, they could take science and so on.
+For example, if a parent is an artist, they might take art lessons; if another parent is a scientist, they could take science and so on.

 For large coalition organizations: these options aren’t always as cost-effective as the family-led coalitions, although they may be considerably more organized.
-For example, if you study with Classical Conversations, you’ll get an amazing classical education, but it may not be a very cheap option.
-Quite a number of home educating families in America attend organized coalitions, although this is less common in other countries.
+For example, if you study with Classical Conversations, you’ll get an excellent classical education, but it may not be a very cheap option.
+Quite a number of home-educating families in America attend organized coalitions, although this is less common in other countries.

 Conclusion